webstersx/TwilioSMS/README.md

 TwilioSMS
 =========

-The simplest way to send SMS with Twilio
+The simplest way to send SMS with Twilio.
+Zero dependencies.

+This currently only supports sending SMS messages.

+Note: If during sending you get an error that the To number isn't recognised and it contains a '+', try replacing it with %2B.

 Usage
 =====